-In successful equity crowdfunding campaigns, firms typically attract funding from several hundred small investors (i.e., "the crowd") (Vismara, 2016).
+In successful equity crowdfunding campaigns, firms typically attract funding from several hundreds of small investors (i.e., 'the crowd') (Vismara, 2016).
 This situation is different from the traditional entrepreneurial finance model, where firms generally raise financing from one or a few investors.
-Traditional external equity financiers, such as venture capitalists, rely on formal, extensive, and costly due diligence processes that occur before making an investment, aiming to minimize adverse selection issues (Fried & Hisrich, 1994).
-As Arthurs and Busenitz (2003: 150) noted, "the due diligence process is a form of insurance against potential adverse selection."
-Through a detailed analysis of investee firms' business plans, meetings with entrepreneurs and other activities, investors (and their external consultants) aim to separate high-quality firms from lowquality firms.
+Traditional external equity financiers, such as venture capitalists, rely on formal, extensive and costly due diligence processes that occur before making an investment, aiming to minimize adverse selection issues (Fried and Hisrich, 1994).
+As Arthurs and Busenitz (2003: 150) note, "the due diligence process is a form of insurance against potential adverse selection".
+Through a detailed analysis of investee firms' business plans, meetings with entrepreneurs and other activities, investors (and their external consultants) aim to separate high-quality firms from low-quality firms.
 Nevertheless, these due diligence activities entail fixed costs that do not vary with the investment size.
 As a consequence, the cost of these activities for individual equity crowdinvestors would be prohibitively expensive relative to their small investments.2

-The equity crowdfunding market, however, could rely on another, external and more informal, governance mechanism aiming to minimize adverse selection risks: the "wisdom of the crowd" (Table 1).
-The wisdom-of-the-crowd principle (e.g., Surowiecki, 2004) suggests that crowds have more diverse sources of information and expertise than any individual (even when that individual is an expert), which can be leveraged through group decision-making (Schwienbacher & Larralde, 2012).
-Although there is noise in the decision-making of each individual, this noise is canceled out because of the large number of individuals in the investor crowd.
-Ultimately, this approach is believed to lead to better decisionmaking by the crowd as a whole versus decisionmaking by the smartest individual from the crowd, or an expert (e.g., Mollick & Nanda, 2016; Schwienbacher & Larralde, 2012).
+The equity crowdfunding market, however, could rely on another, external and more informal governance mechanism aiming to minimize adverse selection risks: the 'wisdom of the crowd' (Table 1).
+The wisdom of the crowd principle (e.g., Surowiecki, 2005) suggests that crowds have more diverse sources of information and expertise than any individual (even when that individual is an expert), which can be leveraged through group decision making (Schwienbacher and Larralde, 2010).
+Although there is noise in the decision making of each individual, this noise is canceled out because of a large number of individuals in the investor crowd.
+Ultimately, this approach is believed to lead to better decision making by the crowd as a whole than decision making by the smartest individual from the crowd or an expert (e.g., Mollick and Nanda, 2016; Schwienbacher and Larralde, 2010).
 Thus, the crowd might be more effective in minimizing adverse selection issues relative to the traditional financiers of entrepreneurship.

-The wisdom-of-the-crowd mechanism in equity crowdfunding relates to the idea that public equity markets are "wise" or efficient in a semi-strong form.
+The wisdom of the crowd mechanism in equity crowdfunding relates to the idea that public equity markets are 'wise' or efficient in a semi-strong form.
 This idea implies that, while each individual investor may lack the full set of publicly available information on firms, the stock prices reflect all publicly available information and expectations about the future.
-As Jensen (1978: 96) noted, "the [semi-strong form of the] Efficient Market Hypothesis progressed from the state of a curiosity taken seriously by only a few scientists in the economics and finance communities, to that of a dominant paradigm in finance."
-One key difference with respect to public equity markets, however, is that much less information is publicly available on small and young ECF firms.
+As Jensen